wp-plugins/woocommerce-variable-stock-management/README.txt

 == Screenshots ==

-1. This is what you should see on your wordpress variable product set the "deduct from product stock" to yes and enter the amount in the box below.
+1. This is what you should see on your wordpress variable product set the "deduct from product stock" to yes and enter the amount in the box below

 == Changelog ==